 Are you feeling cooped up or going stir crazy?
-Now, you can quarantine with Queen Elizabeth, via a virtual tour of Windsor Castle.
+Now, you can quarantine with Queen Elizabeth, via a virtual tour of the UNESCO-listed Windsor Castle.
 Or relive the wedding of retired royals Prince Harry and Meghan Markle.

 Windsor Castle has been a royal residence and fortress for almost 1000 years.
 The castle has seen countless royal births, deaths, and marriages.
 It’s withstood battles and sieges.